b9org/b9/docs/DeveloperJourney.md

 Our return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.

 `generateCode` is called by the VM function `generateAllCode`.

+Currently, we've only implemented the ability to JIT compile either everything or nothing.
+We run our program using the JIT with the following command:

+`./b9run/b9run -jit ./test/<program>.b9mod`

+### 2.2 JIT Features

+Currently, we've implemented 3 JIT optimizations.
+Direct call, Pass Param, and Lazy VM State.

+Direct call allows us to check whether or not the function we are calling has been JIT compiled, and then jump directly to the JITed function, bypassing the interpreter.

+Pass Param allows JIT compiled methods calling other JIT compiled methods to pass their parameters using C native calling conventions.
+Lazy VM State simulates the interpreter stack while running in a compiled method and restores the interpreter stack when returning into the interpreter.

+Because of our current all-or-nothing state, if one method is JIT compiled, they all are, and using the above optimizations will improve performance significantly.
+To run the JIT with the above optimizations, do:

+`./b9run/b9run -jit -directcall -passparam -lazyvmstate ./test/<program>.b9mod`